Frequently Asked Questions

 Our service area covers Allen, Johnson and Wyandotte counties in Kansas; Cass, Jackson and Lafayette counties in Missouri; and the city of Kansas City, Missouri.
 We do fund Kansas and Missouri policy and advocacy organizations that work beyond those areas, provided their work ultimately benefits the residents in our service area.

-We encourage you to review our vision and mission and read about our funding interests to see if your program or project is a fit.
+We encourage you to review our vision and mission and review the foundation’s theory of change to see if your program or project is a fit.
 If you still have questions, call 913-432-4196 and ask to speak with a program officer.

 The REACH Foundation awards grants to tax-exempt organizations and public agencies.
 Organizations without 501(c)3 status or other tax-exempt recognition must partner with a tax-exempt organization to serve as the lead agency and fiscal agent.
 The Foundation does not award grants or financial assistance to individuals or for-profit entities.